cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 We do not generally cite tertiary sources, like Wikipedia or Google, in our papers or other works, unless it seems important to do so.

-> Note however they we also do not plagiarize from tertiary sources.
+> Note however that we also do not plagiarize from tertiary sources.
 > If you do decide to use them as direct sources, then you need to cite them and quote them
 > if you decide to use the text, etc that they provide.